NethermindEth/agg-sandbox/README.md

 ## Contributing

-We welcome contributions to the AggLayer Sandbox!
+We welcome contributions to the Agglayer Sandbox!
 Here's how you can help:

 ### Development Setup